-<c></c>

-ANNUAL RETAINER \$ 60,000

-COMMITTEE MEMBERSHIP FEES:

-AUDIT & FINANCE \$ 10,000 (\$11,000 FOR CHAIRMAN)

-COMPENSATION & ORGANIZATION AND

-CORPORATE GOVERNANCE & PUBLIC POLICY \$ 5,000 (\$6,000 FOR CHAIRMEN)

-MEETING FEE (FOR EACH BOARD OR COMMITTEE MEETING) \$ 2,000
+Annual Retainer \$60,000

+Committee Membership Fees: Audit & Finance \$10,000 (\$11,000 for chairman)

+Compensation & Organization and Corporate Governance & Public Policy \$5,000 (\$6,000 for chairmen)

+Meeting Fee (for each Board or committee meeting) \$2,000

-|Under our Deferred Compensation Plan for Non-Employee Directors, directors may defer some or all of their annual retainers in the form of Common Stock Units.
-Each of our directors is required to defer at least half of his or her retainer in the form of Common Stock Units, and some have deferred their entire retainers in this way.
+Under our Deferred Compensation Plan for Non-Employee Directors, directors may defer some or all of their annual retainers in the form of Common Stock Units.
+Each of our directors is strongly encouraged to defer at least half of his or her retainer in the form of Common Stock Units, and some have deferred their entire retainers in this way.
 A Common Stock Unit is what is sometimes referred to as "phantom stock" because initially no stock is actually issued.
 Instead, we keep a book entry account for each director that shows how many Common Stock Units he or she has.
-Then, when a director leaves the Board, he or she must take actual shares of common stock corresponding to the number of Common Stock Units in his or her account.
-We believe this is an effective way to increase the directors' equity holdings in U. S. Steel and thereby further align their interest with that of the stockholders.
+When a director leaves the Board, he or she must take actual shares of common stock corresponding to the number of Common Stock Units in his or her account.
+We believe this is an effective way to increase the directors' equity interests in U. S. Steel and thereby further align their interest with that of the stockholders.